JoshuaFox/Spark-Cassandra-Collabfiltering/README.md

 spark-cassandra-collabfiltering
 ===============================

-Illustrates:
+This code goes with my [Datanami article](www.datanami.com/2014/12/11/apache-spark-java-8-big-data-team-2015/).

-- Collaborative filtering with MLLib on Spark
+It illustrates MLLib on Spark using an example based on collaborative filtering  of employee ratings for companies.

-- The same Spark client code written in Java 7 and Java 8, showing the new Java 8 features that make Spark's functional style much easier
+It shows the exact same  Spark client functionality written in Java 7 and Java 8.
+The new  new Java 8 features that make Spark's functional style much easier

-- Cassandra providing the data to Spark
+I use Cassandra providing the data to Spark, and there's a synthesized training/validation set  with accompanying spreadsheet to let you tweak parameters.

-- A synthesized training/validation set of employee ratings for companies
+Here's how to get it working:

 To setup (tested on Ubuntu 14.04):
 - Install JDK Java8.